-Individuals and organisations interviewed for this report took a variety of views on the current action plan.
+Individuals and organisations interviewed for this report took a variety of views on the commitments in the current action plan.
 Civil society groups, such as Publish what you Pay and Transparency International (TI), emphasised the importance of changes to beneficial ownership and extractive industries transparency, and were strongly in support of these commitments to be strengthened in the next action plan.
 TI and the Accountability Round Table emphasised the extension of whistleblower protections and development of a broad based federal body to investigate corruption.
 Many groups and individuals were highly critical of the level of resourcing being provided to open government concerns, and the resourcing of the Office of the Australian Information Commissioner in particular.
 They emphasised the importance of including an examination of resourcing levels in the commitment to reviewing information management and access laws for the 21st century.

-A number of individuals were critical of the support provided by the government to community groups and individuals to facilitate participation in open government reforms.
+Overall, a number of individuals were critical of the support provided by the government to community groups and individuals to facilitate participation in the development of the national action plan and open government reforms generally.
 There were also various concerns raised about trying to include greater representation of disadvantaged groups and other community sectors and interests in the next action plan, both through participation in its development and as the subject of commitments.
+Further public commitment to the Open Government Partnership process from government Ministers was needed.